 After spending over 4 months climbing in Argentina in 2017 and visiting the best the country has to offer, I have assembled three of the top areas.
 All of these are world class destinations and should be considered “must-visits” for anyone thinking of taking the trip down south.

 In this guide you will find:

 - Rock Climbing at El Chalten (The Fitz Roy)

 Rock Climbing at Piedra Parada (Petzl Rock Trip 2012)

 Piedra Parada exploded on the climbing scene after the 2012 Pezl Rock Trip took a stop there.
 This place is a dirtbaggers dream.
 In the summer the days are long, living is cheap, the community welcoming and the climbing is excellent.

 Piedra Parada is a phenomenal sport climbing destination.
 There are hundreds of routes from 5.easy to 5.14d (the second of this grade in South America!).
-There are a few multi-pitches however the vast majority of the climbs are long (30-35m) single pitch routes.
-The rock is volcanic, generally solid but sometimes a bit chossy.
-There is just about every style of climbing you could want, slabs, vertical to steep cave climbs.
+There are a few multi-pitches, however, the vast majority of the climbs are long (30-35m) single pitch routes.
+The rock is volcanic, generally solid, but sometimes a bit chossy.
+There is just about every style of climbing you could want including slabs, vertical and steep cave climbs.

 There is an amazing international climbing community around the climbing area so it is a great place to meet people.
 It is definitely possible to just show up here and find a partner.